nlepage/ember-use-graphql/README.md

 In this example the Apollo client is registered under the name `apollo:default`, and will then be the default client for performing GraphQL operations, [unless specified otherwise](#use-several-apollo-clients).

+### Queries

+Queries can be performed in Components or Routes' models using ember-use-graphql's `useQuery` function.

+The results returned by `useQuery` are reactive, and will keep up to date with Apollo client's cache.

+ember-use-graphql manages the lifecycle of queries by listening to the Component/Route's events, DO NOT call `useQuery` in Controllers or outside of the Route's model method.

+#### Component queries

+README

 ## Advanced usage

 ### Use several Apollo clients